 Scott filming juvenile fish under a dock.
 Photo by: Ed Thwaites.

 Scott Renyard, born in Revelstoke, British Columbia, is a filmmaker, author and scientist.
 He graduated in 1982 from the University of British Columbia (UBC) with a B.Sc. major in Botany.
-Scott continued his studies at UBC through the planning school.
-There he studied fisheries and forestry conflicts.
-He graduated with a M.Sc. in resource management and regional planning in 1986.
-In 1985, he took a job on the film, The Boy Who Could Fly, while completing his Master’s thesis on sport fisheries.
+Scott continued his studies at UBC through the School of Community and Regional Planning (SCARP).
+There he studied fisheries and forestry conflicts and graduated with a M.Sc. in resource management and regional planning in 1986.
+In 1985, he took a job on the film, The Boy Who Could Fly, while completing his Master’s thesis on sport fisheries, A Planned Strategy for Developing Burrard Inlet’s Shore-based Sport Fisheries.

 As a screenwriter, Scott’s first writing credit was the last episode of Neon Rider, “What’s Up Doc?” for CTV/AVR Productions.
 Scott, later, sold spec scripts and doctored a number of others.
 In 1994, he founded Juggernaut Pictures, which has grown from a small independent film production company into a studio and distribution company.
 In 2001, Scott co-wrote and directed the one hour doc, “Project Cougar” for Discovery Channel garnering the highest ratings for a Monday night that season.
 The following year he directed the six-part docu-comedy series called “Check it Out” for Access Television.

 Scott then wrote, directed and produced the award winning nature documentary, “Who Killed Miracle?”.
 In early 2014, Scott completed the remaster projects for “Living River” and “Indian Food Fishing on the Fraser River“.
-Later that year, he launched “The Pristine Coast” at the Vancouver International Film Festival to packed houses.
-The film went on to win the prestigious International Focal Award in London, England.
+Later that year, he launched “The Pristine Coast” at the Vancouver International Film Festival to four packed screenings.
+The film was nominated for an Impact award, changed public policy in Canada, and went on to win the prestigious International Focal Award in London, England.

 Scott went on to complete two feature documentaries based on footage recorded at the Inquiry.
 The Unofficial Trial of Alexandra Morton is a film about one of the world’s most outspoken independent scientists regarding the impacts of open net pen fish farming.
 And the second film, entitled Trial of An Iconic Species complied the startling testimony of scientists regarding the rapid decline of the iconic Fraser River sockeye.

-July 2017, Scott launched the on-line streaming service, The Green Channel, which features content about the environment.
-Scott’s vision for the service is to be a hub for environmental films from around the world.
-This would, in turn, support the independent filmmakers whose films cover a broad range of environmental issues.
+July 2017, Scott launched the streaming service, The Green Channel, with the goal to support environmental story tellers and the environment.
+Scott’s vision for the service is to be a hub for environmental films from around the world to not only increase awareness about a whole range of environmental issues, but also to broaden the scope of environmental stories making it more mainstream in the minds of the public and decision-makers.

 Scott has recently published the following books: The Flag that Flew Up (children’s rhyming), Who Killed Miracle? (illustrated screenplay), The Pristine Coast (illustrated screenplay), The Unofficial Trial of Alexandra Morton (illustrated screenplay), Trial of An Iconic Species (illustrated screenplay), The Herring People (illustrated screenplay), Pressure Point: A series of Mishandled Events (screenplay collection).